RestComm/phone-simulator/README.md

 About
 ========

-This is a maven project, it was built using JDK 1.8 and it works with Telscale USSD GW 6.2.1, newer versions of USSD GW should be tested.
+This is a maven project, it was built using JDK 1.8 using NetBeans and it works with Telscale USSD GW 6.2.1, newer versions of USSD GW should be tested.

 The project consist of 3 modules: